-The adjusted EBITDA amounts to EUR 36.8 Million as at December 2010 compared to EUR 29.9 Million as at December 2009 showing an increase of 23% (EUR 6.8 Million) compared to December 2009.
+The adjusted EBITDA amounts to EUR 36.8 Million as at December 2010 compared to EUR 29.9 Million as at December 2009 showing an increase of 23% (EUR 6.9 Million).
 The main contributor to this increase is the improvement of the cost control on the asset management line.
 While the rental activities and asset management activities remain stable, hospitality reduces its loss by EUR 5.3 Million from EUR -5.1 Million to EUR +0.2 Million.